lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 	This activity will run the **addpartitions.hql** script to create the date partition corresponding to the current slice.

-1. Add another Hive activity to run the "structuredlogs.hql" script located in the storage at "partsunlimited\Scripts\structuredlogs.hql" and pass the slice date components as parameters:
+1. Add another Hive activity to run the "2_structuredlogs.hql" script located in the storage at "partsunlimited\Scripts\structuredlogs.hql" and pass the slice date components as parameters:

 	````JavaScript
 	"activities": [